 Additives

 Other tests then measure the effect the change may have on other properties, like rust or corrosion protection.
-A balanced additive package that meets all specified lubricant qualities must be re-examined with the appropriate performance tests anytime that additive package is changed, even if the change begins with a single additive component.
+Re-examine a balanced additive package with the appropriate performance tests whenever you change it, even if only a single additive component is modified.

 Original Equipment Manufacturers (OEM)